AFLplusplus/AFLplusplus/README.md

 mutation mode!) and switch the input directory with a dash (`-`):
 `afl-fuzz -i - -o output -- bin/target -d @@`

-Note that afl-fuzz enforces memory limits to prevent the system to run out of memory.
-By default this is 50MB for a process.
-If this is too little for the target (which you can usually see by afl-fuzz bailing with the message that it could not connect to the forkserver), then you can increase this with the `-m` option, the value is in MB.
-To disable any memory limits (beware!) set `-m none` - which is usually required for ASAN compiled targets.
+Memory limits are not enforced by afl-fuzz by default and the system may run out of memory.
+You can decrease the memory with the `-m` option, the value is in MB.
+If this is too small for the target, you can usually see this by afl-fuzz bailing with the message that it could not connect to the forkserver.

 Adding a dictionary is helpful.
 See the directory [dictionaries/](dictionaries/) if something is already included for your data format, and tell afl-fuzz to load